3 Monthly Dividend Stocks to Buy Now

 By: Ned Piplovic,

-While most dividend-paying equities distribute their payouts in quarterly increments, investors seeking more frequent income disbursements should consider taking advantage of securities that provide income monthly.
+While most dividend-paying equities distribute their payouts in quarterly increments, investors seeking more frequent income disbursements should consider taking advantage of monthly dividend stocks.

 In addition to more frequent payments and a more consistent cash inflow, monthly dividends have a few additional advantages over their quarterly counterparts.
 The most significant advantage of monthly dividend distributions is that that the assets grow faster because of the compounding effect.